Credential Dumping

 NTLM Downgrade Attack: Internal Monologue

 In this article, it’s time to explore the scenario where the attacker wants to extract the hash or credentials of the target user but cannot use Mimikatz or any other noisy tool.
-This attack is called a Downgrade Attack because the attacker downgrades the version of NTLM to extract the hash.
+We call this attack a Downgrade Attack because the attacker downgrades the version of NTLM to extract the hash.

 Table of Content